DTV Closed Captioning EIA-708-B & CEA-608-B

 - An API is provided to allow applications to change font and display settings as per the FCC mandate.

-EIA-708-B offers a data rate of 9600 bps as opposed to 960 bps offered by EIA-608 for analog.
+EIA-708 offers a data rate of 9600 bps as opposed to 960 bps offered by CEA-608 for analog.
 For picture/text synchronization purposes a data channel is allocated on a frame by frame basis such that 1200 bytes are transported per second.
 960 bps is allocated for NTSC data and 8640 bps for digital.

-CAPstack implements EIA-708-B in a five layer architecture.
-The yellow and blue blocks, below, are provided by CAPstack.
+CAPstack implements EIA-708 in a five layer architecture.
+The yellow and green blocks, below, are provided by CAPstack.
 The Font Engine is typically third-party software, although BitRouter can provide the FreeType font engine.

 Delay and delay-cancel commands are allowed for pre-sending information.